Aliases for DGKB Gene

 Diacylglycerol kinases (DGKs) are regulators of the intracellular concentration of the second messenger diacylglycerol (DAG) and thus play a key role in cellular processes.
 Nine mammalian isotypes have been identified, which are encoded by separate genes.
 Mammalian DGK isozymes contain a conserved catalytic (kinase) domain and a cysteine-rich domain (CRD).
 The protein encoded by this gene is a diacylglycerol kinase, beta isotype.
 Two alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DGKB Gene

 DGKB (Diacylglycerol Kinase, Beta 90kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is DGKI.

 UniProtKB/Swiss-Prot for DGKB Gene

 Exhibits high phosphorylation activity for long-chain diacylglycerols.

 Diacylglycerol kinases (DGKs) are a group of ten enzymes that metabolize 1,2,diacylglycerol (DAG) to produce phosphatidic acid (PA).
 They all contain a conserved C'-terminal catalytic domain and two cysteine-rich Zn2+-finger motifs with varied regulatory domains.